BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Elf.md

 > The Sylvandrel, or "Forest Kin," are the guardians of the wild places.
 They are masters of the bow and the blade, their senses as sharp as the arrows they nock.
 They live in harmony with nature, their homes woven into the very fabric of the forest.

 ***Names.***
-*   **Male:** Adran, Aelar, Beiro, Carric, Erdan, Galinndan, Hadarai, Laucian, Rhogar, Viridis
+*   **Male:** Sylvaen, Vaenthir, Thilfain, Aelthar, Maroʊi, Aelthaen, Tharen, Maroʊithil, Sylfain, Aelvaen
-*   **Female:** Adrie, Birel, Chaedi, Dara, Enna, Faral, Lia, Valna, Xanaphia
+*   **Female:** Sylvaena, Vaenthira, Thilfaina, Aelthara, Maroʊia, Aelthaena, Tharena, Maroʊithila, Sylfaina, Aelvaena
-*   **Surnames:** Amastacia, Galanodel, Ilphelkiir, Liadon, Meliamne, Siannodel, Xiloscient
+*   **Surnames:** Sylvaen, Vaen’thir, Thilfain, Ael’thar, Maroʊi, Aelthaɪen, Thaɪen’thar, Maroʊi’thil, Sylfain, Aelvaen

 ***Ability Score Increase.*** Either your Dexterity and Constitution scores each increse by 1 to a maximum of 20, your Dexterity score increases by 2 to a maximum of 20, or your Charisma score increases by 2 to a maximum of 20.